Posted on

 And who doesn’t like their washing drying outside while wafting in the gentle breeze of a summers day?
 Now, I know not everyone can or wants to hang their washing out to dry, no judgement here, but it is still quite handy for storage of those odd bits and pieces.

-The Peg Bags actually turned out to be a really popular thing as a gift.
+The Peg Bags actually turned out to be a really popular sew as a gift.
 The handle is big enough to hang over your arm and grab a peg with ease and the popper means you can actually hang it off the washing line for full hands-free freedom.

 It’s also a great little skill builder and the perfect project if you are new to sewing and just want to get used to sewing on your machine without having to worry about fitting a garment.
 The pattern makes a lined/reversible bag, but you could make it unlined by cutting a single layer and just binding the raw edges to finish.
 And to be very Eco-conscious you could use up scraps of fabric by adding seams (don’t forget to add the seam allowance!) to the pattern so you can use up those smaller bits of fabric.
 And feel free to embellish your peg bag with embroidery or appliqué to make a really lovely personalised gift.